green1210/Ecommerce/README.md

-# 🛍️ Zenlify - E-Commerce Web Application
+# 🛍️ Zenlify - ECommerce Web Application

 **Zenlify** is a modern and scalable e-commerce web application built with the MERN stack and Vite.
 It enables users to browse products, register/login, manage cart items, and complete the checkout process with a smooth user experience and intuitive interface.